scottclowe/matlab-schemer/README.md

 ### Requirements

-Please note that `schemer` requires MATLAB to be run with Java support enabled.
+Please note that Schemer requires MATLAB to be run with Java support enabled.

 ### Further information